 The color palette for fall is undeniably a bit different than that of spring and summer.
-Get in the mood by treating your home to some fluffy burgundy pillows, a couple of throws, and cozy slippers for the whole family.
+Get in the mood by treating your home to some fluffy burgundy pillows.
+Or a couple of throws and cozy slippers for the whole family.

-Getting into the habits of fall and winter is part of what makes us love the season so much; sinking into a warm bath, lighting candles when it’s dark outside, eating warm porridge for breakfast, and buying a lot of chunky and soft sweaters – it’s the kind of stuff summer simply can’t compete with.
+Getting into the habits of fall and winter is part of what makes us love the season so much.
+Sinking into a warm bath, lighting candles when it’s dark outside, and eating warm porridge for breakfast.
+Or buying a lot of chunky and soft sweaters.
+It’s the kind of stuff summer simply can’t compete with.